iwacu/alx-pre_course/0x01-git/README.md

 > * Setting up git account
 > * Creating files
 > * Committing and pushing to git new changes
+> * pulling from git to my local envrnmt